Business Data Protection & GDPR Legal Advice

 How long can personal data be stored under GDPR?

 Personal information should be kept for no longer than it is needed.
 Organisations will need to be able to justify why (and how) they hold persona data and for how long.

 Ideally organisations will implement a Data Retention Policy which set out standard retention period where possible.
 If data can be anonymised, it might be acceptable to keep that data for longer than usually appropriate but organisations should have carried out a data privacy impact assessment (a risk assessment) to assist them reaching the decision to retain data for the relevant period and to document how the organisation reached that decision.

 What is GDPR replacing?

 In the UK, the GDPR replaced the Data Protection Act 1998.

 Yes.
 All organisations (which includes sole traders, charities, partnerships and limited companies) who process personal data must comply.

-If processing personal data is not a “core” part of business (integral to the business) and the activities does not create any risks for individuals’ personal data, then an organisation might be exempt from some of the GDPR obligations this must be viewed on a case by case basis.
+If processing personal data is not a “core” part of the business (integral to the business) and the activities do not create any risks for individuals’ personal data, then an organisation might be exempt from some of the GDPR obligations this must be viewed on a case by case basis.